 - DIAGNODE-3 – DIAMYD® IN LYMPH NODES WITH ORAL SUPPLEMENTATION OF VITAMIN D

 The placebo-controlled Phase III trial DIAGNODE-3 will include approximately 330 individuals aged 12 to 29 who have been recently diagnosed with Type 1 Diabetes and who carry the genetically defined haplotype HLA DR3-DQ2.
-The trial will be conducted at approximately 60 clinics in eight European countries and the United States, where almost half of all individuals with Type 1 Diabetes are estimated to carry the current haplotype.
-After an initial month in which all trial participants receive vitamin D, the individuals will be randomized 2:1, ie two out of three trial participants will receive three intralymphatic injections of Diamyd® and one in three will receive the corresponding placebo at one month intervals, with one primary reading 24 months after trial start.
+The trial is currently ongoing at 50 clinics in eight European countries and the United States, where about 40% of all individuals with Type 1 Diabetes are estimated to carry the current haplotype.
+After an initial month in which all trial participants receive vitamin D, the individuals will be randomized 2:1, ie two out of three trial participants will receive three intralymphatic injections of Diamyd® and one in three will receive the corresponding placebo at one-month intervals, with one primary reading 24 months after trial start.
 The design provides, based on efficacy data from previous studies on the HLA-restricted patient population, a high probability of reaching the primary endpoints; preservation of stimulated C-peptide and lower HbA1c.
 The Coordinating Investigator for the trial is Professor Johnny Ludvigsson at Linköping University.
 The Sponsor of the trial is Diamyd Medical.